GhastlyCookies/bitmap24_lib_asm/README.md

 pointer to `pixel24` structure array, this parameter can be NULL.

    ### returns
-If invalid file header is found OR bits per pixel is not 24 then return value is 0FFFFFFFFh(specifically in eax).
+If invalid file header is found OR bits per pixel is less than 16 then return value is 0FFFFFFFFh(specifically in eax).

+### NOTE: You can read/write images above 32bpp but you have to explicitly define those structures yourself.

 ### writebitmap
   ```
   writebitmapi PROTO,